WHAT TO READ:

 Philadelphia area, check out St. Charles of Borromeo Seminary (www.scs.edu) in Wynnewood,

-which offers classes and a masters degree program for lay people.
+which offers classes and a master’s degree program for lay people.
 People come

 from all over the East Coast come to learn at this prestigious institution,

-which also opens up its vast library to the public. (scroll down for course
+which also opens up its vast library to the public. (scroll

 Courses at the International

-Institute for Culture in Phila (www.iiculture.org) include:
+Institute for Culture in Phila (www.iiculture.org)

-Institute each summer to help Catholics
+Greek and Latin Institute each summer to

-St. Augustine
+Thomas Aquinas and St. Augustine

-*three-week seminar in
+*three-week

-Bavaria on the relationship between faith and culture
+seminar in Bavaria on the relationship between faith and culture

-*six-week total immersion
+*six-week

-Spanish program in Mexico for seminarians
+total immersion Spanish program in Mexico for seminarians

 Stuck at home?
 Catholic

-Distance University (CDU) offers masters degree programs in Catholic Studies
+Distance University (CDU) offers master’s degree programs in Catholic Studies

 that you complete from the comfort of your home.
 But beware . . . heavy reading

-is required! whole program is between $7,000 and $8,000.
-See
+is required! whole program is between $7,000 and

-http://www.cdu.edu/
+$8,000.
+See http://www.cdu.edu/

 NON-CATHOLICS who wish to